GiorgioZacharo/AccelSeeker/README.md

-# AccelSeeker
+# AccelSeekerTool

 Overview

     The AccelSeeker© framework is a plugin of LLVM version (3.8) and consists of an LLVM Analysis Pass.
 It performs identification of valid candidates for acceleration (AccelCands) and estimates their performance in terms of speedup gains (cycles saved - merit) and hardware resources required (area - cost).